guildai/guild.ai/pages/docs/start/manage-runs.md

 guild open --source
 ```

-### Delete runs
+## Delete runs

 Delete runs using [runs delete](cmd:runs-delete) or the alias `runs rm`.

 By default, Guild deletes all runs.
-You can specify one or more of:
+You can specify one or more runs
+to delete using these forms:

 - run index
 - run index range
 - run ID

+Run index ranges are in the form `START:STOP` and will select all runs
+starts with index `START` up to and including the run with index
+`STOP`.

-to limit the runs to delete.
-You can additionally specify status
+You can additionally specify status filters such as `--terminated`,
-filters such as `--terminated`, `--error`, `--completed`, etc.
+`--error`, `--completed`, etc.

 For example, to delete the last run, use: